 Lafia’s Dream: A Short Story by Ike Adegboye

 Life was black and white before Simbi—life or death.
-She had found me underneath a rusty, grey-orange tin roof, which sat discarded outside a welder’s shop in a settlement in Ibadan which I would come to know as Beere.
-The rain had thinned out into a drizzle and for once the usually busy market street gave off a strange quiteness.
+She had found me underneath a rusty, grey-orange tin roof, which sat discarded outside a welder’s shop in a settlement in Ibadan, which I would come to know as Beere.
+The rain had thinned out into a drizzle and for once, the usually busy market street gave off a strange quiteness.
 A peace.
 Or maybe I was fading out, slowly dying from starvation.
 A face peeked under the tin sheet.
 She was the most beautiful thing I'd ever seen.
-A wide face which ended in a pointy chin, eyes curious, her hair woven away from her face in tidy, straight plaits to her nape.
+A wide face which ended in a pointy chin, curious eyes, her hair was woven away from her face in tidy, straight plaits to her nape.
 Soft droplets of water fell around her like a sheer curtain.
 On her head sat a tray of something covered by a large sheet of plastic.
 Sniff.
 Sniff.
 Fried fish.
 And fried yam.
 The acrid fragrance of a pepper sauce drifted along into my metal cave.
 She crouched to half her height, one hand holding her tray, the other reaching out, fingers—unsure but steady.
 We both stared at each other— woman and canine.
 My eyes watched her fingers inch closer.
 I tucked my head into my shoulders, waiting for it—a swat, a smack.
 It was what I was accustomed to— prods and slaps; kicks and stones.
 I waited.
 I flinched at her touch.
 She whispered something as her fingers gently ran along the grain of my wet coat.
 Light.
 It reminded me of something from somewhere long ago.
 A light.
 A calm.
 A tickle.
 Something.
 Something, life on the streets had taken away so brazenly and so long ago.

 That was what she called me.
 I loved it.
 It was the perfect name.
 We became inseparable.
 Her name was Simbi, omo Ìyá Eléja*.
 She gave me a bath.
 Dinner was fish bones and any scraps from her dinner.
 She taught me to stand on two feet(anyone could have done that with a piece of fish in their hands).
 I was by her side whenever she went out to work, her tray on her head.
 I’d tag along following her scent of fried fish and fried yam.
 Bliss.